Madhavigavade/Spotify-Pipeline-in-aws/README.md

 - Set IAM roles for S3 access.

  3. Add Automatic Trigger
-- Set up CloudWatch Events to trigger the Lambda function on a schedule (e.g., daily).
+- Set up CloudWatch Events to trigger the Lambda function on a schedule to extract data which will be store in s3. (e.g., daily).

  4. Write Transformation Function
 - Develop a function to process and transform the extracted data as needed.